 The Leadership Development Institute (LDI) is a year-long program targeted toward women and men leaders from across CCCU institutions.
-Between 20 – 25 emerging leaders will be selected to participate in the 2018 LDI.
+Between 20 – 25 emerging leaders will be selected for the 2020 LDI.

 - A year-long leadership development program that begins with the Institute at Cedar Springs (rescheduled for 2021, circumstances permitting)

 - An individually-tailored “shadowing” experience of 2-3 days with a senior-level leader on another CCCU campus

 - Professional networking with 20-25 current and emerging leaders